aelurum/AkCodeTools/Portrait Cropping/ReadMe.md

 2. Click `Export` -> `All assets` and export assets to the script folder.
 Note, that the `Texture2D` and `MonoBehaviour` folders **must be empty** if you want to export assets from AssetStudio directly to the script folder.
 Or move exported atlases and jsons to the corresponding folders, if you exported them to another location.
 3. Run `AkPortraitCropping.py` and wait for the result.
+You can also specify format of the output portrait images by running the script with args: `AkPortraitCropping.py -png` for png and `AkPortraitCropping.py -webp` for webp.
 4. Enjoy!

 ### Version history
+**v0.6b | 22.11.2022**
+- added option to save portraits in webp lossy format

 **v0.5b | 29.09.2022**
 - made a small refactoring: changed threads to multiprocessing